-CES will complete the initial assessment and then conduct the sex-offender registry check for all households before they are referred to shelter.
+CES will complete the initial assessment for all shelter providers and conduct the sex-offender registry check for all households before they are referred to family shelter providers.
 All shelter providers operate under a low barrier policy which means no household will be excluded from shelter due to substance abuse history, criminal history, or previous history with any shelter provider.
 Shelter providers do not conduct any additional background checks for shelter admission.
 Additionally, CES and emergency shelter providers will do their best to ensure that no member of a household is separated from their family.